 - Then shift focus to new things that the agent should try out instead, stating what they should start doing.

-- End the session with pointing out the things the person has done right that they should continue doing.
+- End the session by pointing out the things the person has done right that they should continue doing.

 This is an excellent way to provide feedback when helping new teammates get to know your support culture.
 You can easily refer to the aspects of the communication that did not, for example, match your company’s customer service quality standards, and encourage those that the agent got right.

-This technique is widely used in different kind of retrospective analyses.
+This technique is widely used in different kinds of retrospective analyses.
 Kuba Niechciał, the Engineering Manager at Intercom, has published an interesting take on this method and turned the flow upside down.

 Pendleton’s feedback model is often used in the medical field, but its advantages have been noticed by tech companies like LucidChart, as well.
 It is a noteworthy method where the person being reviewed actively participates in the feedback creation process.